 The applicant must present what they consider to be the best of their work, not all their work.
 The film or videos should total 12 minutes or less.
 A complete work is preferable to a ‘demo reel’.
 If there are no short works then a 12-minute excerpt of a longer piece is acceptable.

 In addition to this, we are also asking that each applicant produce a 2-3 minute video self-portrait to be submitted online along with his or her online portfolio.
 You must appear on camera and speak to the lens.
 We want to know where you are from, why you want to attend the School of Film & Animation at RIT and what concentration you want to pursue.
 Please tell us about one significant accomplishment you have made.
 This is in addition to your written essay.
 Please do not read your essay on camera.
-Make sure the sound and picture quality are acceptable.
+Make sure the sound and picture quality is acceptable.

 Applicants must place their portfolios and video self-portrait on a web site that is theirs or an FTP site like Vimeo or YouTube that can be easily accessed by RIT faculty for review.
 Be sure it is not password protected or if it is, remember to supply us with the password.
 Your application should therefore include a URL web or FTP address where your portfolio and video self-portrait can be found.
 If your portfolio is placed on a shared web or FTP site that contains other files, be sure the filename contains your full name as you applied.
 Please include an inventory sheet or table of contents with your portfolio, and if it is not obvious, clearly indicate what your contribution was to group and collaborative pieces.
 This can be a separate description or can be included in the portfolio presentation.

 Please contact Graduate Enrollment Services if you are unable to upload your portfolio online.